maslianok/react-select-me/README.md

 Default: `undefined`

 ###clearFilterOnClose: Bool
-*Description: whether to clear input on close or not*
+*Description: whether to clear the input on close or not*

 Default: `true`